sheisc/COMP9024/Trees/BiTree/README.md

 (2) Then the right subtree is traversed.

-(3) Finally, the root node of the subtree is traversed.
+(3) Finally, the root node is traversed.

 **In [COMP9024/Tutorials/Week4](../../Tutorials/Week4/README.md), we will study how to parse the input string and create the abstract syntax tree with a parser.**